gxanesh/CS6304_SimplePageRank/README.md

 ```
 Use below commands to run your code.
 ```
-hadoop fs -mkdir InputFolder                                      //to create a new input folder hadoop fs -copyFromLocal <input file> InputFolder                  //to copy a file from local directory to hadoop environment hadoop fs -ls InputFolder                                          //to see the files inside "InputFolder" hadoop jar <jar file name> <class name> InputFolder OutputFolder   //running mapreduce operation
+hadoop fs -mkdir -p InputFolder                                      //to create a new input folder hadoop fs -copyFromLocal <input file> InputFolder                  //to copy a file from local directory to hadoop environment hadoop fs -ls InputFolder                                          //to see the files inside "InputFolder" hadoop jar <jar file name> <class name> InputFolder OutputFolder   //running mapreduce operation